 - Studies show that eating chia seed slows down how fast our bodies convert carbohydrate calories into simple sugars.
 This leads scientists to believe that the chia seed may have great benefits for diabetics.

-- The chia seed gels when becoming wet and this gel, when in our digestive systems, helps prevent some of the food, hence calories that we eat from getting absorbed into our system.
+- The chia seed gels when becoming wet and this gel, when in our digestive systems, helps prevent some food, hence calories that we eat from getting absorbed into our system.
 This blockage of calorie absorption makes the chia seed a great diet helper.
-Eating the seeds also helps dieters by making them feel fuller faster so they will be less hungry!
+Eating the seeds also helps dieters by making them feel fuller faster, so they will be less hungry!

 - Chia seeds provide antioxidant activity